Skip to main content

 Introduction

-Monsido allows the user to scan any page individually, outside of the normal website crawl.
+With this feature, you can do a scan on any single page individually, outside of the normal website crawl.
 This is useful for error checks on a single page that has been recently updated.

-The Monsido extension also allows users to see the results of the Monsido scan on individual pages from domains that are not included in their Monsido subscription.
+The web browser extension also can show the results of a scan on individual pages from domains that are not included in the subscription.

 How it Works

-Every time a single page scan is triggered by a user - either from the Extension or in the Monsido application - it is added to a queue of tasks on the Monsido servers.
+Every time a single page scan is triggered by a user, either from the Extension or from within the application, it is added to a queue of tasks on our servers.
 This queue also contains all of the scheduled and on-demand domain scans across the entire server/environment.
-It’s important to note here that single-page scans have the lowest priority in the queue.
-In other words, if there are several ongoing domain scans (scheduled or on-demand) on the server and a user starts an SPS, it goes to the back of the queue and then must wait for other scans to complete.
+Please note that single-page scans have the lowest priority in the queue.
+In other words, if there are several ongoing domain scans (scheduled or on-demand) on the server and a user starts a Single Page Scan, it goes to the back of the queue and then must wait for other scans to complete.

-The reason for this is that if SPS has top priority, it would slow down all other scans for other customers on the same server.
-For example, if Customer A started 10 SPS, it would force Customer B’s scheduled scan to take 2 hours longer.
-That’s not fair for Customer B.
+The reason for this is that all scans for other customers on the same server would be slowed down if Single Page Scans had top priority.
+For example, if Customer A started 10 Single Page Scans, it would force Customer B’s scheduled scan to take 2 hours longer.

-For these reasons, expect that SPS may take up to 30 minutes or even longer, depending on the current server load.
+For these reasons, expect that a Single-Page Scan may take 30 minutes or longer, depending on the current server load.

-Note: The Monsido IP address must be whitelisted for the single-page scan to work.
-The IP addresses used by Monsido are:
+Note: Whitelist the IP address in order for the single-page scan to work.
+The IP addresses we use are:

 United States & Canada